LifeboyTech/freeform-radio/README.md

-# A freeform radio playlist, please fork or submit pull-requests
+# A freeform radio playlist

+## Guidelines.
+All feeds / stations must be:

+* Commercial-free
+* At least 128k streams